Recovery mode can be used to help recover a stolen asset.

 - 10:30am - Device connects in again, gets the message and goes into recovery mode.

-If the default in trip upload rate needs to be changed it can be configured from Parameters->Edit System Parameters->Basic Tracking.
+If the default in trip upload rate needs it can be configured from Parameters->Edit System Parameters->Basic Tracking.

 Note adjusting this rate will affect battery life.